 Every year, scholarships and bursaries go unclaimed because students don’t think they are eligible to apply for them.
 They assume these funding sources are for those students from disadvantaged backgrounds, or for people who are academically gifted.
 This isn’t always the case, so speak to your university for more details, and research charities and companies who give money to students.
 Unlike a loan, you won’t have to pay these back either, so it’s worth putting the effort into finding an additional funding source.

 Uni life isn’t easy at the best of times, and it’s even harder when you are struggling financially.
-Here’s to hoping these suggestions were helpful, but do get other professional advice if you need to, such as at your bank or from the support services at uni (they’re often a great resource, with options and advice that you didn’t even know you had at your disposal).
-Hopefully, you will then get back on your feet sooner rather than later!
+Here’s to hoping these suggestions were helpful, but do get other professional advice if you need to, such as at your bank or from the support services at uni (I’ve sought out student support services on campus and they were a great resource, with options and advice that I didn’t even know were at your disposal).
+Hopefully, you’ll be back on your feet sooner rather than later!